-Matt Gaetz says he slept in a Walmart parking lot while awaiting results of coronavirus test: Report
+Matt Gaetz says he slept in a Walmart parking lot while awaiting results of coronavirus test

 Mr. Gaetz learned Monday that he could have caught the coronavirus from an individual he met at the Conservative Political Action Conference, better known as CPAC, on Feb.
 27.

-He was onboard Air Fore One when he was notified that he could have potentially contracted the coronavirus from the CPAC attendee, prompting the congressman to isolate himself in an unoccupied office on the presidential plane during its flight from Florida to D.C., the News Journal reported.
+He was aboard Air Force One when he was notified that he could have potentially contracted the coronavirus from the CPAC attendee, prompting the congressman to isolate himself in an unoccupied office on the presidential plane during its flight from Florida to D.C., the News Journal reported.
 He then proceeded to drive solo back to Florida, the report said.

 Mr. Gaetz announced the next day that he has tested negative for the coronavirus but will remain under self-quarantine until Thursday afternoon out of an abundance of caution.